mgsx-dev/gdx-gltf/README.md

 gdx-gltf is available via Jitpack.

-ensure you have jitpack repository declared in your Gradle configuration :
+ensure you have jitpack repository declared in your Gradle configuration and add a gltfVersion variable.

+Version can be any release (latest release is recommended) or master-SNAPSHOT

 ```
 allprojects {